hlascelles/karina_personal_website/_posts/kitchen/2014-05-01-sundried-tomato-chickpea-stew.md

 * 500g pre-cooked chickpeas
 * 400g can of coconut milk
 * 10g nutritional yeast flakes
-* 200g spinach
+* 200g Cavolo nero (or any Lacinato kale)
 <nbsp></nbsp>
 * pitas

 **Methods:**
 * Prepare the spice mix of smoked paprika, oregano, chilli, cinnamon, lime powder and salt.
 * Dice the onion.
+* Pre-heat a generous splash of olive oil in a Dutch oven.
+Add in the onion and saute them for a bit on medium heat, stirring occasionally.
 * Chop the sundried tomatoes into small pieces.
 Place them in a small bowl and add in tamari soy sauce and tomato paste.
-* Pre-heat a generous splash of olive oil in a Dutch oven.
-Add in the onion and saute them for a bit on medium heat, stirring occasionally.
-* Prepare the chickpeas (defrost or drain from the cans).
 * Add the garlic to the onions through the garlic press.
-* Stir constantly until you can smell the garlic, then add a splash of water and the spice mix.
-Stir until it starts to smell really good and then add the content of the sundried tomato bowl.
-Stir until the tomato paste develops rust colour.
-If things start to stick to the bottom of the pot, add a splash of water.
+Stir it until it smells amazing, then add a splash of water and the spice mix.
+Stir a bit more and then add the content of the sundried tomato bowl.
+Stir until the tomato paste develops a rust colour.
+Whenever things start sticking to the bottom of the pot, add a splash of water.
-* Once the tomato paste looks cooked, stir in the chickpeas and fry them for 2 minutes.
-* Add the can of coconut milk and nutritional yeast flakes.
+* Once the tomato paste looks cooked, add the can of coconut milk and nutritional yeast flakes.
 Stir to combine and leave it simmering on low heat.
-* When almost ready to serve, stir in the spinach and let it whilt for 2 minutes.
+* Meanwhile, prepare the chickpeas (defrost or drain from the cans) and the kale (de-stem and then chop it finely).
+* Add the chickpeas and the kale to the pot.
+Give the kale time to soften a bit.
+* Meanwhile, toast the pitas.
 * Taste and adjust for salt and acidity (lime powder).
-* Serve with toasted pitas.
+Serve with toasted pitas.

 **Inspired by:** [Allie](https://naturallieplantbased.com/marry-me-chickpeas/).